George Vining

-George James Vining (1824 – 17 December 1875) was an English actor and theatre manager, appearing in London theatres.
+George James Vining (c.
+1824 – 17 December 1875) was an English actor and theatre manager, appearing in London theatres.
 For several years he was manager of the Princess's Theatre.

 Family background

 George Vining was a member of a family of actors and actresses.
 His grandparents and their common ancestors were Charles Vining, a silversmith in Kirby Street, Hatton Garden, and his wife Mary.
 They had eight children, and all became connected with the theatre.

 James Vining (1795–1870), George's father, was first seen in London at Covent Garden Theatre in 1828, as Tybalt in Romeo and Juliet.
 He was with Madame Vestris at the Olympic Theatre in 1831.
 One of his later parts was Doctor Manette in Tom Taylor's adaptation of A Tale of Two Cities in 1860, and his last appearance was at the Lyceum in that year.
 John Joseph Knight wrote that "he was seen to most advantage in lovers and fops".

 James's brothers William (1783–1861) and Frederick (1790–1871) were also actors.
 William's wife Mary Gossop Vining (1795/6–1868) was an actress, known particularly in the roles of Helen Macgregor in Rob Roy and Meg Merrilies in Guy Mannering.